simondotm/vgm-converter/README.md

 <eof section>
  [0xff] - eof
 ```
+### `RAW` file format notes
 * SN76489 sound chip data is organised into a stream of packets - 1 packet per playback interval (50Hz = 20ms etc.)
 * Each packet contains a header byte followed by upto 11 bytes of sound chip data
 * Max packet length can only be 11 bytes as that is all that is needed to update all SN tone + volume registers for all 4 channels in one interval.
 * The header byte for the packet indicates how many data bytes are in the packet, or 0 if no data needs to be sent to the sound chip for this interval.
 * This is then repeated for the duration of the song
 * The file ends with 0xFF
+* Headers can be stripped, however there is no way to detect if headers are present or not.

 There is no support for looping in this format (yet).

+This format compresses reasonably well (using a packer like Exomizer), but for **much** better compression take a look at [Vgm Packer](https://github.com/simondotm/vgm-packer).

+## VGM Playback for the 6502 BBC Micro

+See [Vgm Player](https://github.com/simondotm/vgm-player-bbc) for examples of how to play back VGM music with this `.RAW` data format.